VeraGD/Push_swap_42/README.md

     - Also, do a pb to move the element on top a (the selected one) to stack b, placing it on top of the target in b.
 - Pass all elements from stack b to stack a.
 That is, make as many pa as there are elements in stack b.
 - Find what is the minimum element in stack a, and make it become the top of the stack.

+### 5. How to execute the programme
+- Clone the repository.
+- Execute the command make.
+- Execute the program with the desired arguments as follows: